Bouncy Egg Experiment

 Have you ever seen a raw egg bounce?
 How about seeing the yolk of an egg while looking at it from the outside?

-No, you don’t need x-ray vision or superpowers…you just need to try out this fascinating experiment (one of 15 that you download for free here)!
-The idea for this experiment came from The Chocolate Muffin Tree and Steve Spangler Science (two awesome resources).
+No, you don’t need x-ray vision or superpowers… You just need to try out this fascinating Naked Egg science experiment!
+The idea for this experiment came from Steve Spangler Science (two awesome resources).

 STEP 2.
 After 24 hours, carefully dump the vinegar out (it might help to remove the egg from the jar first).
 After the vinegar has been dumped, place the egg back in the jar and add some “fresh” vinegar…

-…Let it sit for 2 more days.
+STEP 3.
+Let the egg in vinegar sit for 2 more days.